Trysil Municipality: Geography

-Trysil is bordered in the north by the municipalities of Engerdal and Rendalen, in the west by Åmot, and in the southwest by Elverum and Våler.
+Trysil is bordered in the north by Engerdal Municipality and Rendalen Municipality, in the west by Åmot Municipality, and in the southwest by Elverum Municipality and Våler Municipality.
 The eastern border of the municipality is bordered in the north, east and south by Sweden.
 The main village in Trysil is Innbygda, which often is referred to as Trysil.
+The highest point in the municipality is the 1209.09 m tall mountain Tverrfjellet, located on the northern border with Engerdal Municipality.

 Climate

 Trysil has a boreal climate (subarctic climate) (Köppen Dfc) with cold winters and warm summers.
+Due to its inland location, Trysil has comfortably warm summer highs, but colder winters than most other populated places in Southern Norway.
+Winter temperatures are often lower in Trysil than they are in coastal areas of Northern Norway above the Arctic Circle.

-Mean temperature in January is -8 C and in July 15 C. The all-time high temperature is 33.8 °C recorded 26 July 2008.
+Mean temperature in January is -8 C and in July 15 C. The all-time highest temperature is 33.8 °C recorded 26 July 2008.
 On 2 March 2005 a low of -32.9 C was recorded, and 13 February 2011 saw a low of -32.5 C. Late winter and spring is the driest season while late summer and autumn is wettest season.
 The weather station started operating in 1993 and is located near Mosanden Næringspark, about 4 km south of Innbygda.